dposse/bballSlackbotUpgraded/README.md

 #### workspaces/slack-api

-To add/change any code, the typescript compiler can be started in watch mode with `yarn build:watch`, and tests run with `yarn test` or `yarn test:watch`. `yarn build:watch` isn't required to run for testing as jest runs with ts-jest.
+To add/change any code, the typescript compiler can be started in watch mode with `yarn build:watch`, and tests run with `yarn test:unit` or `yarn test:integration`. `yarn build:watch` isn't required to run for testing as jest runs with ts-jest.

 If you are running this project with npm instead of yarn, change `yarn build` in `build:watch` script to `npm run build`.